saksham-jain/Whatsapp-Bot-for-Spotify/README.md

 * 3) Type digit number of corresponding to your song

 * 4) You will see Success message when song is added into my playlist

+### Requirements to setup this app on local machine and customize to use it for yourself-
+* Ruby Version - 2.7.1
+* Rails Version - 6.0.3
+* App on Spotify for Developer - https://developer.spotify.com/dashboard
+* Twilio Account and Whatsapp Sandbox

+#### Steps to Setup on local machine-
+**I am not adding steps to setup spotify app and sandbox**
+* 1) Clone the repository -  git clone https://github.com/saksham-jain/Whatsapp-Bot-for-Spotify.git
+* 2) Install the required gems - bundle install
+* 3) Type **bundle exec figaro install** to install some additional files required
+* 4) Add SPOTIFY_KEY, SPOTIFY_SECRET, SPOTIFY_USER_ID, SPOTIFY_USER_TOKEN, SPOTIFY_USER_REFRESH_TOKEN in application.yml file
+First two values you will get from App you have created on spotify and other three you need to get by running server using **rails s** and click on **Sign in with Spotify** option and follow the procedure there

+Follow **Requirements to just try the app and suggest me your favorite songs via this app** to setup whatsapp bot and then you are good to go for your Spot_Search app